Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Helmed by Jim Isaac, Jason X was the final standalone chapter in the original Friday the 13th series before the franchise was rebooted by Michael Bay's Platinum Dunes in 2009.
 The movie, which saw an armored Jason Voorhees killing a bunch of people aboard a spaceship in the far-flung future, was — not surprisingly — a critical and financial disappointment, bringing in a little over $17 million worldwide against a production budget of about $11 million.

 Over the last 19 years, however, audiences, have come to re-evaluate the sci-fi slasher as a campy, yet entertaining entry in the Friday the 13th canon.
-Its subversive opening and creative kills (one of which was tested on Mythbusters) are usually cited as the project's biggest strengths.
+Its creative kills (one of which was tested on Mythbusters) are usually cited as the project's biggest strength.
 And despite a 19 percent on Rotten Tomatoes, Jason X is not the worst-rated Jason film out there.
 That particular honor goes to 1982's Friday the 13th Part 3, which currently holds a lowly 7 percent.
 Ironically, that was the first outing to feature Jason wearing his iconic hockey mask.

 Getting back to Hollow Earth, the scenes involving the Jules Verne-esque journey to the center of the Earth were originally supposed to feature even more giant beasties that didn't make it into the final cut.
 "We created quite a few that were going to show up in Hollow Earth that we didn't get a chance to show.
 My favorite was one we called 'Swamp Kitty.'
 Maybe he'll make it if there is a sequel," Wingard explained.
 He added that "no other pre-existing Titans were ever seriously considered" for the main aboveground action beyond Godzilla, Kong, and Mechagodzilla.
 But seriously — where the heck are all the kaiju that bowed to Godzilla at the end of King of the Monsters?!